AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Approval mode for the deliveries"
 >abstract="Select the approval mode for deliveries based on this template.
 If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed."

-If warnings are generated during the delivery preparation, you can configure the delivery to define whether or not it should still be executed.
-By default, the user must confirm the sending of messages at the end of the analysis phase: this is **manual** validation.
+If warnings are generated during an email delivery preparation, you can configure the delivery to define whether or not it should still be executed.
+By default, the user must confirm the sending of emails at the end of the analysis phase: this is **manual** validation.

 You can select another approval mode in the appropriate field.
 Available modes are:

-* ****[!UICONTROL Manual]****: At the end of the analysis phase, the user must confirm delivery to start sending.
+* **[!UICONTROL Manual]**: At the end of the analysis phase, the user must confirm delivery to start sending.
 * **[!UICONTROL Semi-Automatic]**: Sending begins automatically if the analysis phase generates no warning messages.
 * **[!UICONTROL Automatic]**: Sending begins automatically at the end of the analysis phase, irrespective of its result.

 ## Validity {#validity}